webplatform/docs/guides/styling_forms_guide/index.md

 (20 × 1.2) = 24</pre>

 * The assignment of a <code>width</code> value to either the <code>form</code> or the list items is needed, if the elements are to be properly justified ''without'' relying on positioning.
 The value used yields a static value of 503 pixels; the one pixel discrepancy (given an atomic grid unit of 24 pixels) is a product of errors produced by rounding and anti-aliasing.
 * The default useragent styles for lists vary from one browser to the next.
-Internet Explorer gives each list item a left margin of 40 pixels and places the item bullet in the resulting gutter, while other browsers apply padding to the left side of the form’s content block as a whole.
+Internet Explorer gives each list item a left margin of 40 pixels and places the item bullet in the resulting gutter, while other browsers apply padding to the left side of the form's content block as a whole.
 As with the layout properties changed in the <code>body</code> rule, this rule is designed specifically to normalize presentation across browsers.

 === Demonstration 3 ===

-…Now to set up the containers for form elements.
+Now to set up the containers for form elements.

-==== Links: ====

-* [http://dev.opera.com/articles/view/34-styling-forms/demo_form03.html Style list items (label/value pair containers) and the fieldset]

 ==== New styles: ====